-The spring-applied single-disc brake must be screwed to the fixing surface (18) by tightening the fixing screws (22) to the MA tightening torques specified in Table 6/1.
+The spring-applied multiple-disc brake must be screwed to the fixing surface (18) by tightening the fixing screws (22) to the M_A tightening torques specified in Table 6/1.
 The factory-adjusted rated air gap 's' cannot be changed.